yairEO/react-hooks/hooks-explained.md

 ### `useCallback` - memoization of functions

+Useful when definding function which will be passed down as props (to children components)

 ```js
 const Example = ({ value = 1 }) => {
   const [counter, setCounter] = useState(value) // optional initial value